 In simple terms, Monthly Income Plans (MIPs) are debt-oriented mutual funds that invest in a mix of stocks.
 Owing to this nature they are also classified under hybrid funds and the payout is mostly monthly with an objective to provide the investor with a periodic income.

-What is a MIP?
+What is a Monthly Income Plan?

 These mutual funds invest in both debt/money market instruments as well as listed or unlisted equities.
 These hybrid funds are, however, mainly invested in debt instruments which may constitute up to 80% of their portfolio, and the remainder is invested in equities, making it a debt-oriented hybrid fund.
 Due to the hybrid nature of the portfolio of MIPs, they are ideally placed to provide low-risk consistent returns commonly associated with debt market investments, along with potentially high returns offered by equity investments.